Buy LED light bulbs for your home; soon incandescent lamps will be unavailable, and rightly so; they draw far too much current.

 How long do LED lights last?
 Frankly no one is sure.
 But the claims of 50,000 hours are in my opinion over the top; these are two of our dud LED lights.

 Neither of these two globes reached 10,000 hours.
-It's possible that their demise came about through dirty mains power that we get, but I'm not convinced.
-Some on our pure sinewave inverter power haven't either.
+It's possible that their demise came about through dirty mains power that we get, but I'm not convinced; an overvoltage protection device is advisable.
+Some on our pure sinewave inverter power haven't either however.

-But they still outlast conventional globes, are quite safe with no dangerous mercury emissions, and of course use a fraction of the energy of incandescent lights.
+But they still outlast conventional globes, are quite safe with no dangerous mercury emissions, and of course use a fraction of the energy of incandescent lights; most others are now five years old and have been very satisfactory.

-Well, perhaps you actually are interested how LEDs work.
-It's a semiconductor that conducts electricity in one direction only; there are two bits of silicone, one dabbed with a coating of boron and antimony on the other; they emit photons of lights as the electric current passes through them.
+Well, perhaps you actually are interested in how do LEDs work.
+It's a semiconductor that conducts electricity in one direction only; there are two bits of silicone, one dabbed with a coating of boron, and antimony on the other; they emit photons of lights as the electric current passes through them.

 It uses only low voltage, direct current, so a little converter, called a 'driver' is needed to change the incoming high voltage AC.